PierreCapo/personal-blog/content/blog/an-introduction-to-react-native-reanimated/index.md

 }
 ```

 Finally, we have the list component fetching some Lorem Pictum images placed inside a ScrollView.
+We add here the prop `scrollEventThrottle` to have a smooth animation while scrolling.

 ```jsx
 /* List.js */